-2 Things Marketing Needs to Attract the Right Customers: Buyer Personas and Messaging
+2 Things Businesses Need to Attract the Right Customers: Buyer Personas and Messaging

 Everything you do in marketing must start by answering two questions: who are we selling to?
 And how does your product help them?
 The more detailed you can answer those questions, the better.

 42% of startups that fail, fail because of a lack of product-market fit.
 Company founders develop what they believe are breakthrough ideas.
 But when they get the product out into the market, they don’t generate enough sales because the product doesn’t actually solve a problem.
 These companies don’t understand their buyers well enough to develop a product that they actually need.

 A solid understanding of who you are selling to is not only critical to a successful business, but it’s also critical to a marketing strategy for many reasons:

 Determines how you should talk about your product (in a way that shows how it helps people)